 Beginners to tarot often feel overwhelmed when they first submerge themselves into the worlds of tarot reading.
 It’s best to do your research and pick out a trusty guide to keep by your side as you read your first few (or fifty) spreads.

-Check out these 16 best books to learn tarot for beginners (and even advanced tarot readers!).
+Check out these 16 best tarot books perfect for beginners (and even advanced tarot readers!).
+In no time you’ll be a master of the major and minor arcana, shuffling, and deciphering the meaning of each card.

 Our team tests, researches, and carefully curates all our recommendations.
 This post may contain affiliate links.
 We may receive commission on purchases made from our links at no additional cost to you.